Skip to content

 4. Hit the Clear now button and wait for the process to complete.

-Disable Edge Extensions
+Method 2: Disable Edge Browser Extensions

-In this regard, the more the number of extensions installed, the greater its adverse effect on the browser.
+Third-party add-ons slow down the browser’s functioning as they continuously run in the background.
+The greater the number of extensions installed, the greater the adverse effect on the browser.
 Therefore, you should consider disabling these extensions.

 edge://extensions/